What’s going on at The Glen

 Durward’s Glen is operated by a Board of Directors that seek to keep the property open to the public and provide affordable group lodging.

-Our grounds and trails are open to the public year-round from dawn to dusk to explore at your own risk.
+Our trails and the grounds are always open to the public, year-round from dawn to dusk, to explore at your own risk.

 Mission Statement